pablomenino/fedora-install-script/README.md

 Configuration parameter documentation:

-CFG Values:
+CFG Values: <br />
-  GenerateLog: Enable logs (true or false)
+  GenerateLog: Enable logs (true or false) <br />
-  LogPath: Directory to store the logfile
+  LogPath: Directory to store the logfile <br />
-  LogMask: Mask for logging file
+  LogMask: Mask for logging file <br />
-  Update: Update OS before install packages, this execute dnf update before process package input file (true or false)
+  Update: Update OS before install packages, this execute dnf update before process package input file (true or false) <br />
-  InstallBasedOnHostName: true or false
+  InstallBasedOnHostName: true or false <br />
-     NOTE: If this value is false, the script read the imput packages to install from the file general.config Otherwise the script read the imput packages from the file whit the current hostname in the filename
+     NOTE: If this value is false, the script read the imput packages to install from the file general.config <br />
+     Otherwise the script read the imput packages from the file whit the current hostname in the filename <br />
-     Example: if the hostname command return this:
+     Example: if the hostname command return this: <br />
-     $ hostname
+     $ hostname <br />
-     crt72339xx
+     crt72339xx <br />
-     Then the imput file is crt72339xx.config
+     Then the imput file is crt72339xx.config <br />
-  RunSudo: run sudo command? (true or false)
+  RunSudo: run sudo command? (true or false) <br />
   ShowProgressWindows: Show progress Message, otherwise only run in terminal. (true or false)

 General Configuration: